Arbaz0674/KeepNote/README.md

-iNotebook is an Application built for user for creating new notes,updating or deleting existing note.
+KeepNote is an Application built for user for creating new notes,updating or deleting existing note.